BabDev/Tweet-Display-Back/README.markdown

 Installation Package
 ===============
-* If you have made a checkout of the repository, you can build installation packages using Phing by running 'phing dev_head' from your interface.
+* If you have made a checkout of the repository, you can build installation packages using Ant by running 'ant dev_head' from your interface.

 Stable Master Policy
 ===============